 Read on to learn more!

 Maria: Data is fundamental to getting the inputs we expect from the market and capturing the insights, the lessons, and the vision.
 Today, it is impossible to work without data.
-With regards to advanced technologies, we have already invested in many of them, and we are increasingly relying on them.
+With regards to advanced technologies, we have already invested in many of them and are increasingly relying on them.
 Also, all thanks to the big project Lavazza is addressing as Next Generation CRM.

 2. Emiliano: Why did Lavazza want to understand its customers better?
 Was it related to a specific event or decision?